jayanthsagar/DevOpsKit-docs/14-AzTS UI Manual/Readme.md

 The Azure Tenant Security (AzTS) UI tool is used to:
  * See compliance summary against each subscription.
  * Scan your subscription(s) manually.
- * Add/Renew exception.
- * Clear exception.
+ * Add/renew/clear By Design exception.
  * Export control scan result in CSV.

  To see basic introduction about AzTS UI, how it works and what are the functionality it is having, please refer the video below: